- MANAGED SERVICES

 What’s your organization’s cybersecurity culture like?
 Are people using multi-factor authentication?
 Does everyone know what a phishing email looks like?
 Or is cybersecurity the last thing on everyone’s mind most days?

 Put simply, cybersecurity culture is the way employees treat security decisions when no one’s watching.
 Not sure yours is all that great?
 You’re not alone – 95% of organizations say their current cybersecurity environments aren’t where they need to be.

 Data breaches and cyberattacks can be devastating.
-They cost companies an average of $1.2 million in damages.
-And the disruption to normal operations can cost you nearly $2 million, according to a 2019 Ponemon Institute report.
+They can cost companies an average of $1.2 million in damages.
+And the disruption to normal operations can cost you an additional almost $2 million.
+That’s according to a 2019 Ponemon Institute report.

-Phishing and social engineering is the most common attack SMBs experience and even the best email filtering tools can’t stop them all.
+Phishing/social engineering is the #1 attack SMBs experience.
+Even the best email filtering tools can’t stop them all.
 The most effective defense against these attacks is trained employees who can spot the scams and avoid them.

 Don’t just roll out a bunch of new security initiatives with little or no explanation.
 That’s a great way to confuse and frustrate your employees.

 Before you start adding to or changing the way your company has always done things, take time to “explain the why” to your users.
 Share the reasoning behind the push to build a stronger cybersecurity culture.
 Provide examples of how a security culture impacts your business specifically.

 Help your employees see that everyone plays an important role in the success of your security measures.
 Strong security is a group effort.
 If the company suffers a serious cyberattack, everyone loses.
 But by working together to prevent such attacks, everybody wins.